microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 **Step 2 - Apply Dynamic Data Masking over the Name columns**

-Dynamic data masking (DDM) is something available in Azure SQL as well as in SQL Server.
-It limits data exposure by masking sensitive data to non-provileged users.
-Azure SQL will recommend things for you to mask, which you'll see in this step.
-You'll also mask the FirstName, MiddleName, and LastName columns which you reviewed in the previous step.
+Dynamic Data Masking (DDM) is something available in Azure SQL as well as in SQL Server.
+It limits data exposure by masking sensitive data to non-privileged users.
+Azure SQL will recommend things for you to mask, or you can add masks manually.
+You'll mask the FirstName, MiddleName, and LastName columns which you reviewed in the previous step.

 In the Azure portal, navigate to your Azure SQL Database.
 In the left-hand menu, under Security, select **Dynamic Data Masking** and then select **+ Add mask**.